atom/flight-manual.atom.io/content/hacking-atom/sections/hacking-on-atom-core.md

 $ git clone git@github.com:<em>your-username</em>/atom.git
 ```

-From there, you can navigate into the directory where you've cloned the Atom source code and run the bootstrap script to install all the required dependencies:
+From there, you can navigate into the directory where you've cloned the Atom source code and run the bootstrap script to install all the required dependencies.
+You will need to already have nodejs and npm installed.

 {{#mac}}